21st Century Communications and Video Accessibility Legislation Passes

 To learn more, visit the AAPD Web site: www.aapd.com

-*News Release by American Association of People With Disabilities: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: American Association of People With Disabilities.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.